AlbertNjaneKimani/car-registration/README.md

 npm start
 ```

-The application will run on http://localhost:3000 by default.
-If the port is already in use, it can be changed by setting the `PORT` environment variable.
 The easiest way to interact with the server is by installing a API development environment such as [Postman](https://www.getpostman.com/).